felixmusil/rascal_benchmarks/README.md

 Here is the recipe to run the benchmarks from scratch:

-+ create a conda environment with the required packages running
++ create a conda environment with the required python packages running
 ```
 conda env create -f environment.yml
 ```